fbpx

 I’ve brightened the image slightly by adding warmer tones in my example.

-3. The Hue Saturation Adjustment Layer
+Option 3: The Hue Saturation Adjustment Layer

 You can also adjust the entire image simultaneously, affecting all the color channels.
 This technique is a great way to change the color of clothes or other objects in a picture, but you can also use it to change the mood of a photo.

-Add the adjustment layer by clicking on the Hue/Saturation icon in the Adjustments panel.
-The layer appears above the image in the Layers panel.
+Add the adjustment layer by clicking on the Hue/Saturation icon in the Adjustments Panel.
+The layer appears above the image in the Layers Panel.

 You can add a preset adjustment to the image if you want a particular look.
 For instance, select Sepia from the Preset drop-down menu.